distante/saninn-logger/README.md

    */
   printToConsole?: boolean;

-  /** This function will be called before the console prints their output */ globalPreLoggerFunctions?: LoggerTypesObject<Function>;

   /**
+   * If actived the function declared on globalPreLoggerFunctions will be called before
+   * every loggerProcessor and console function.
+   * It DOES NOT Prevent the console to print the correct call line */ useGlobalPreLoggerFunctions?: boolean;

+  /**
+   * This function will be called before the console prints their output,
+   * [ILoggerConfig's useGlobalPreLoggerFunctions property]{@link ILoggerConfig#useGlobalPreLoggerFunctions} is true
+   */
+  globalPreLoggerFunctions?: LoggerTypesObject<PreLoggerFunction>;

+  /**
-   * If actived the array of functions on extraLoggerFunctions will be called after
+   * If actived the array of functions on extraLoggerFunctions will be called before
    * every console function.
    * IMPORTANT: when this is enabled the SaninnLogger will lose the console position
    * because there is no way to get the console message without proxy it.